skoropadas/di-controls/apps/docs/src/app/docs/examples/checkbox/index.md

 In this section, we will discuss creating a checkbox and checkbox group using this library.
 To start, let's outline the list of requirements and necessary components.

-**The checkbox should consist of the following components:**
+### The checkbox should consist of the following components

-- Checkbox group
+- ⚙️ Checkbox group
-- Checkbox provided from external sources using `ng-content`
+- ⚙️ Checkbox provided from external sources using `ng-content`

-**List of requirements:**
+### List of requirements

-- Checkbox should be provided via `ng-content`.
+- 🚩 Checkbox should be provided via `ng-content`.
-- When an item from the list is selected, its value should be added to the checkbox group's model.
+- 🚩 When an item from the list is selected, its value should be added to the checkbox group's model.
-- When an item from the list is deselected, its value should be removed from the checkbox group's model.
+- 🚩 When an item from the list is deselected, its value should be removed from the checkbox group's model.
-- If checkbox group's model is changed, the checkbox should be selected or deselected.
+- 🚩 If checkbox group's model is changed, the checkbox should be selected or deselected.
-- The checkbox should support working with immutable objects.
+- 🚩 The checkbox should support working with immutable objects.

 ## Creating a checkbox and checkbox group